keboola/connection-docs/components/extractors/database/sqldb/index.md

 {: .image-popup}
 ![Screenshot - Configure Credentials](/components/extractors/database/sqldb/sqldb-2.png)

-After saving the credentials, the extractor will automatically fetch the list of database tables accessible by the provided credentials.
+After you save the credentials, the extractor will automatically fetch the list of all database tables accessible by the provided credentials.
 Select the tables you want to extract and click the **Create** button:

 {: .image-popup}
 ![Screenshot - Select Tables](/components/extractors/database/sqldb/sqldb-3.png)

 You can modify the configured tables by clicking on the appropriate row, or add new tables via the **New Table** button.
-Each table may be also extracted individually, or it may be disabled so that it is not extracted when the entire configuration is run.
+Each table may also be extracted individually, or it may be disabled so that it is not extracted when the entire configuration is run.
 Existing credentials can be changed using the **Database Credentials** link.

 {: .image-popup}